Troubleshooting Guide¶

 - Extract the token:

-kubectl get secret homeassistant-monitor-token -n default -o jsonpath='{.data.token}' | base64 -d
+kubectl get secret homeassistant-kubernetes-integration-token -n homeassistant -o jsonpath='{.data.token}' | base64 -d

-Step 3: Verify Token Permissions
+Step 3: Verify Token Permissions¶

 Test if your token has the correct permissions: